Fujifilm X-T1 vs Sony A6000

 Review summary: Fujifilm X-T1 vs Sony A6000

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-T1: